Jmuccigr/jmuccigr.github.io/courses/240/homework/Markdown_pandoc_and_Paperify.md

 **At any stage, ask if you have questions**

 1. Go to the [Paperify site](https://paperify.com/) and paste in your latest markdown document with images and links.
 1. At the top of your document, add in YAML with your title, author, and date information.
-NB no caps, a colon and space after each key, like this:
+NB no capital letter on the key, and a colon and space after each key, like this:

     ```
     ---